anandtailwinds/majordomo-ai-docs/golang-api/ModelProfileInfo.md

 ### NewModelProfileInfo

-`func NewModelProfileInfo(name string, accessKey string, createdBy string, createdAt int64, lastUpdate int64, ) *ModelProfileInfo`
+`func NewModelProfileInfo(name string, accessKey ModelAccessKey, createdBy string, createdAt int64, lastUpdate int64, ) *ModelProfileInfo`

 NewModelProfileInfo instantiates a new ModelProfileInfo object This constructor will assign default values to properties that have it defined,